BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0
 ```

-Note: ttyACM0 is the serial port name that teensy is connected to
+Note: ttyACM0 is the serial port name that teensy is connected to.

 For more information, see the [Pi -> MICRO ROS](#micro-ros-1) section.